Publication Ethics

 • We ensure that the commercial behaviour of the journal will not affect the editorial decision and firmly adhere to the principles of independence and integrity.

-Editors, employees, and members of the editorial board as authors
+For editors, employees, and members of the editorial board as authors

 The GAERPSY Publishing does not allow editors, employees, and editorial board members to participate in processing their articles.